 If the guy in the picture could push on the stick and cause more rotation this would be passive ROM.

-Even more force is being applied when we pitch which is we should compare these clinical numbers to the ROM we see with a slow motion analysis of the pitcher throwing.
+Even more, force is being applied when we pitch which is we should compare these clinical numbers to the ROM we see with a slow-motion analysis of the pitcher throwing.

 This extra bigger ROM that happens when we pitch is due to the linear power we create when you move down the hill.
 The same thing happens when we do a depth jump compared to a standard vertical jump.
-The extra height that we drop in from causes more of a stretch making it more “elastic” then the standard jump.
+The extra height that we drop in from causes more of a stretch making it more “elastic” than the standard jump.

 Check out that extra “stretch”

-This would be the case for long toss or Run n’ Gun type throws as well making it an appropriate drill for those who need to improve in this area.
+This would be the case for a long toss or Run n’ Gun type throws as well making it an appropriate drill for those who need to improve in this area.

 Medicine Ball Testing/Training